qbrilliance/qristal-core/docs/rst/getting_started.rst

 Development guide
 -----------------

 Qristal can either be run `directly from the provided Docker image <https://gitlab.com/qbau/software-and-apps/public/QBSDK/-/blob/main/README.md#docker>`_, or `installed from source <https://gitlab.com/qbau/software-and-apps/public/QBSDK>`_.
 This section provides instructions for working with the source.
+If using Windows Subsystem for Linux 2, ensure you have Docker Desktop installed **on Windows** and not under your Linux distribution, as it allows Docker to use `WSL2 as a backend <https://docs.docker.com/desktop/windows/wsl/>`_.

 Dependencies
 ^^^^^^^^^^^^